kenn/redis-classy/README.md

 timer.start
 timer.running?
 => true

+Timer.keys
+=> ["123"]
 RedisClassy.keys
 => ["Timer:123"]
 ```

-The Timer class above is self-contained, and more readable than the standard Redis commands.
+The Timer class above is self-contained and more readable.

 This library is made intentionally small, yet powerful when you need better abstraction on Redis objects to keep things organized.